FirneyGroup/kubernetes-workshop/README.md

 ### 3. Terraform Initialisation and Cluster Creation

-Navigate to the Terraform directory and run the following commands to initialize and create the cluster:
+Navigate to the Terraform directory and run the following commands to initialise and create the cluster:

 ```bash
 cd ../terraform